 ExxonMobil and Chevron’s sustained opposition to the Cardin-Lugar provision directly conflicts with the companies’ corporate policies in support of the EITI and transparency.
 The two companies have served on the EITI board for many years, and Chevron has served continuously since its inception.

-The Department of the Interior oversees USEITI implementation.
-A multi-stakeholder group (MSG) of civil society, government, and industry actors cooperate in the design and implementation of the USEITI.
-The PWYP-US secretariat and coalition members, including the Project on Government Oversight, Global Witness, and Oxfam America are actively engaged on the USEITI MSG.
+The Department of the Interior was the overseeing agency for USEITI implementation.
+A multi-stakeholder group (MSG) of civil society, government, and industry actors cooperated in the design and implementation of the USEITI.
+The PWYP-US secretariat and coalition members, including the Project on Government Oversight, Global Witness, and Oxfam America were actively engaged on the USEITI MSG.